(Article 2 of 3 in the Kingdom of God series)

 We know from the book of Revelation that eventually God’s throne would be coming to a new earth (Rev. 21, II Pet 3:13, I Cor.
 15:24-28).
 Through the Lamb, slain from the foundation of the world, we will dwell with Him forever in the New Jerusalem that is now in Heaven and will be coming down to a new earth.
 It was the promise of having access now and an inheritance at the resurrection to be a part of this spiritual realm that Matthew wanted the Jews to direct their attention to and not the restoration of the physical nation of Israel (which we know will take place during the millennium).
 The good news is not about coming world peace, but about eternal life.
 That is why Matthew often changed the phrase “Kingdom of God” to “Kingdom of Heaven” to make this delineation clear to those Jews who would be called (and all of us) who have eyes to see and ears to hear to understand the truth of the gospel.

-Matthew’s gospel account, like that in the book of Hebrews, which was also written to a Jewish audience, was not about the restoration of the kingdom to Israel or how wonderful it will be when the lion lays down with the lamb or men beat their swords into plowshares as a time of world peace is ushered in during the time which we know as the millennium.
-In their writings, the Apostles didn’t write about the desert blossoming like a rose or rain in due season or every man living under his vine and fig tree.
+The book of Hebrew’s, which like Matthew’s gospel account was written to a Jewish audience, was not about the restoration of the kingdom to Israel.
 The book of Hebrews is about the present reality of the true tabernacle in Heaven and the true holy sacrifice of Christ who is in Heaven today seated at the right hand of God on His throne.
 It’s about the new covenant relationship we have with Him based on better promises than what was offered to ancient Israel.
 It’s about the faith of all of the old patriarchs, prophets and people of God who were looking for that Heavenly city whose builder and maker is God.
+As we saw in Part 1 of this series, in their writings, the Apostles likewise didn’t write about the restoration of the kingdom to Israel or the desert blossoming like a rose or rain in due season or every man living under his vine and fig tree or coming world peace.

 The gospel of the Kingdom of God was not, as many churches of God today teach, “the announcement of a coming world government.”
 Even many of those yelling “crucify Him, crucify Him,” would have gladly accepted that gospel.
 Most of the Jews at that time were expecting the messianic kingdom.
 It was even difficult for His disciples to see beyond the restoration of physical Israel, and they asked Jesus about it right up to the day He rose into the clouds (Acts 1:1-9).